-Below are some of variations that I have tried and suggest you try:
+Below are some of the variations that I have tried and suggest you try:

 Roasted Red Pepper Hummus: Give your hummus a sweet and smoky flavor by adding roasted red peppers to the mixer.

-Spicy Hummus: For a spicy kick, mix in some chopped jalapeño peppers to your hummus and finish with red pepper flakes on top.
+Spicy Hummus: Mix some chopped roasted jalapeños peppers to your hummus for a spicy kick and finish with red pepper flakes on top.

 Beetroot hummus: Add cooked beets for a beautiful pink color and sweet, earthy flavor.

-Sun-Dried Tomato and Olive Hummus: Add sun-dried tomatoes and black olives to your hummus for a burst of savory flavor.
+Sun-Dried Tomato and Olive Hummus: Add sun-dried tomatoes and black olives to your hummus for a savory flavor.

 Curry Hummus: Add curry powder to your hummus for a unique and exotic taste.

-Add a peanut butter: For a hummus with a nutty flavor.
+Add peanut butter: For hummus with a nutty flavor.